UPDATED: January 7, 2019

 Considerations When Buying an Air Fryer

 - Brand Name – Not a lot of major players in the appliance world have jumped into the air fryer game.
-Philips came out with the first air fryer in 2010, and Blusmart has perfected it.
-The other brands are fairly obscure.
+Philips came out with the first air fryer in 2010, and Secura has perfected it.
+The other brands – aside from an errant Black+Decker – are fairly obscure.
 Despite their obscurity, the brands on our list got it right.

 - Wattage – Are you a power freak?
 If so, go with a higher wattage.
-This usually means your air fryer can reach higher temperatures.
+This usually means your air fryer can reach higher temperatures faster.

 - Dishwasher Safe – Are you tired of spending your weekends at the sink cleaning your various appliances?
 Well, nip that problem in the bud by buying products that are dishwasher safe, dumb dumb!

 - Size – If you live alone and don’t have any friends, I will be your friend.
 Also, you can probably get away with a smaller capacity air fryer.
-Otherwise, if you have like seven kids, it might be time to get fixed, and a big fryer will be necessary to fill those bellies.
+Otherwise, if you have like six or eight kids, it might be time to get fixed, and a big fryer will be necessary to fill those bellies.

 Legally, we’re not allowed to tell you the exact price for the following air fryers on Amazon.
 Even if we could, they would probably be inaccurate within a day or two.
 Therefore, our scientists have developed the following pricing guide system thing for you: